Shanghai (2012 film): Plot

 Shalini receives a panicked call from Gauri, who says that her family is in danger.
-Shalini and Jogi sneak over to Gauri's place, where it is revealed that Jaggu is Gauri's husband.
+Shalini and Jogi sneak over to Gauri's place, where it is revealed that Jaggu is Gauri's father.
 An angry Shalini starts beating Jaggu, who later opens up about the events of the crime.
 Jogi then remembers that Vinod had kept a backup of the incriminating tape, and sneaks back to the studio to get it.
 Krishnan meets with the Chief Minister about the inquiry.
 Jogi finds the CPU amid the studio's wreckage and has a narrow escape from the thugs chasing him.
 They all show Krishnan the video, which establishes that Deshnayak conspired to have Ahmadi killed and the Chief Minister was complicit in this plan.

 The Chief Minister, buoyant because she has an opportunity to eventually become Prime Minister, presents Krishnan with the approval of his Stockholm trip, and a promotion.
 She also asks Krishnan to stop the probe and hand over all his findings to the CID of the State Police, which shall now investigate the case further.
 However, after seeing the evidence, Krishnan confronts Kaul with the truth, who then threatens to ruin Krishnan's career.
 Undeterred, Krishnan blackmails him, until Kaul finally leaves to talk to the Home Minister's secretary.
 In the hospital, Ahmadi's family decide to take him off life support.

 An epilogue explains the fate of the major characters: Krishnan refused the chance to go to Stockholm to ensure that a national investigation is opened up as per his plan.
 Jogi escaped Bharat Nagar as a pornographer but is declared untraceable by the police.
 Shalini wrote a book about the conspiracy, which is banned in India.
 In the closing scene, a poster is shown carrying Aruna's picture with the slogan, "Chief Minister for all, IBP for all," implying that she is contesting for the CM's designation, and supports the IBP project.
 Jaggu is shown operating a bulldozer for demolishing old homes to make way for the business park.
 As Jaggu prepares to demolish the house, Dr. Ahmadi is shown turning toward him, which signifies Jaggu's trauma after the accident or the academic's futility in stopping the project.